Frog: Evolution

 Frog fossils have been found on all of the Earth's continents.
 In 2020, it was announced that 40 million year old helmeted frog fossils had been discovered by a team of vertebrate palaeontologists in Seymour Island on the Antarctic Peninsula, indicating that this region was once home to frogs related to those now living in South American Nothofagus forest.

 Phylogeny

 A cladogram showing the relationships of the different families of frogs in the clade Anura can be seen in the table below.
 This diagram, in the form of a tree, shows how each frog family is related to other families, with each node representing a point of common ancestry.
-It is based on Frost et al. (2006), Heinicke et al. (2009) and Pyron and Wiens (2011).
+It is based on Frost et al. (2006) and Pyron and Wiens (2011), with minor updates by Heinicke et al. (2009), and Duellman et al. (2016).

 Morphology and physiology

 A bullfrog skeleton, showing elongated limb bones and extra joints.
 Red marks indicate bones which have been substantially elongated in frogs and joints which have become mobile.
 Blue indicates joints and bones which have not been modified or only somewhat elongated.

 Frogs have no tail, except as larvae.
 Most frogs have long hind legs, elongated ankle bones, webbed toes, no claws, large eyes, and either smooth or warty skin.
 They have short vertebral columns, with no more than 10 free vertebrae and fused tailbones (urostyle or coccyx).
 Frogs range in size from a snout–vent length of 7.7 mm (the Paedophryne amauensis of Papua New Guinea) to about 35 cm (the goliath frog (Conraua goliath) of central Africa, which is about 3.3 kg).
 Some extinct prehistoric species were even larger.